immense/Remotely/README.md

 docker run -d --name remotely --restart unless-stopped -p 5000:5000 -v /var/www/remotely:/remotely-data immybot/remotely:latest
 ```

-## HTTPS Configuration
+## Important: HTTPS and Reverse Proxies
-When using HTTPS with a reverse proxy (e.g. Caddy or Nginx), be sure to set `RedirectToHttps` to `true` (which is the default) in `appsettings.json`.
-This is needed for the server to set the correct scheme when embedding the server URL in the clients.
-The scheme is supposed to be updated by the ForwardedHeaders feature, but it doesn't appear to be working in some scenarios.
+When using a reverse proxy, Remotely uses forwarded headers to determine the scheme (http/https) and host (server URL) to embed in the installers and remote control files when they are downloaded.
+To avoid injection attacks, ASP.NET Core defaults to only accepting forwarded headers from loopback addresses.

+Remotely will also add the default Docker host IP (172.17.0.1).

+**If you are using a non-default configuration, you must add the reverse proxy address to the `KnownProxies` array in appsettings.json.**

+Remotely will not work if it receives forwarded requests from addresses that aren't in that list.

 ## After Installation
 - Data for Remotely will be saved in `/var/www/remotely/` within two files: appsettings.json and Remotely.db.